DIII-D/rustbcadb/README.md

 poetry install
 cd ..
 ```
+# Use RustBCA to create a database

-3. Submit a scan and postprocess database
+1. Submit a scan and postprocess database

 An example on how to submit a slurm job on the GA cluster Omega to scan sputtering yield and reflection coefficients as a function of energy and angle for various combinations of projectiles and targets is given in `examples/runner.py'.
 The example must executed in a python session started in the `rust_bca` conda environment